mjoc/LearnNN/README.md

 5. PCA is implemented but needs to be done with SVD
 6. Other hidden unit types, maybe only ReLU
 7. More graphical diagnostics, the purpose is my own education
+8. Bayesian fitting, using Stan if possible, and also other non-Bayesian schemes like (direct) feedback alignment for comparison
+9. Put in collecting feedforward values as an option (currently always on) and other implementation optimisations to deal with larger networks